The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 • carry oxygen and carbon dioxide throughout the body;

-Depending on the functions, it is divided into:
+Depending on the functions it is divided into:

 • loose fibrous unformed;

-• dense fibrous loose;
+• dense fibrous unformed;

-• dense fibrous formed.
+• dense fibrous shaped.

 The spine is the basis of the skeleton

 It is important to know what our body consists of and what processes take place in it, what role this or that part of the skeleton plays, how to properly develop and strengthen it.
-This will help you avoid some ailments and live a full life, playing sports and your favorite things.
+This will help you avoid some illnesses and live a full life, playing sports and doing your favorite things.